Skip to content

 Gibraltar-Specific Considerations

-• Rates: Gibraltar has property "rates" but these are typically the landlord's responsibility unless the tenancy agreement states otherwise.
+• Property rates: Gibraltar operates a property rates system.
+Rates are typically the landlord's responsibility unless your tenancy agreement explicitly states otherwise.

 Need help finding a rental with clear, fair terms?
 Browse verified Gibraltar rentals or talk to our team for guidance.